Bike riding, bike commuting, bike delivering, bike…fishing?

-Well, that’s why there is such thing as bike fishing!
+Well, that’s why there is such a thing as bike fishing!
 If you are clueless about what we’re talking about, here is all you need to know about this pretty awesome job.

 Bike fishing: what the heck is it?

 So as a result, the profession of “bike fisherman” was born.
 Their job is to keep the canals clean and safe for the boats.

 The job consists of going through the canals with a pretty awesome looking boat with its own hydraulic claw, connected to a crane that sits on the front of the boat, looking for bikes!

 Did you know that “bike fisherman” is a job?
 More importantly, have you ever seen one in action?
 Share with us in the comments!

-Editor’s Note: This article was originally published in March 2018, and was fully updated in October 2020 for your reading pleasure.
+Editor’s Note: This article was originally published in March 2018, and was fully updated in April 2022 for your reading pleasure.